freedomofpress/securedrop-workstation-ci/INSTALL.md

 ID in the config file.
 This option is meant to mainly be used in conjunction with `--update`, e.g as an automatic routine patching procedure.

+# Options for `nightlies.py`

+The `nightlies.py` script is designed to run via cron or similar schedule.
+It takes `--branch` as an argument.

+It will clone the repo, check out that branch, detect the appropriate Qubes version from that branch, detect the latest commit, then run `run.py` with the flag `--update` and the `--commit` hash.

+This is designed to apply software updates in Qubes, stop/start the guest and then proceed with CI.